lldenisll/poke_trader_bx/README.md

 In conclusion the given pontuation to each pokemon follows the equation:
 `((base_exp*2) + attack + special_attack)*10(if is_legendary)`
+## Tests

+We can evaluate how close one pokemon is from another to evaluate if the trade is fair, or not.
+Besides we can tests with oposits clusters, e.g: none trade evolving cluster 3 against cluster 10 can be consider fair trade.
+Therefore the test.py included a cluster analysis beteween cluster 10 and 3.
+For a fair trade:
+2 lists of pokemons in the cluster 3
+2 lists of pokemons in the cluster 10
+For a unfair trade:
+1 list of pokemon in the custer 3 against 1 list of pokemon in the cluster 10 1 list of pokemon in the custer 3 against 1 list of pokemon in the cluster 10

 _To know more follow (portuguese only, sorry): [Documentação](https://lldenisll.github.io/poke_bx_front/metodologia.html)_